lawrenceevalyn/THE-DISS/prelim-proposal-mediascape.md

 # annotated bibliography
 ## 10-15 items that register the methodological / theoretical / critical priorities of the thesis project

-1. Clery, E.J. *The Rise of Supernatural Fiction 1762-1800.* Cambridge: Cambridge UP, 1995.
-Print.
-* Clery tracks the rise of supernatural stories in fiction, drama, and popular news.
+1. **Clery, E.J. *The Rise of Supernatural Fiction 1762-1800.* Cambridge: Cambridge UP, 1995.
+Print.** Clery tracks the rise of supernatural stories in fiction, drama, and popular news.

+1. **Garside, Peter et al., eds. *The English novel, 1770-1829 : a bibliographical survey of prose fiction published in the British Isles.* Oxford: Oxford UP, 2000.
+Print.**

 # library requirements
+- It is likely that I will want to access materials that are not readily available in scholarly editions, but I will not know what those are (or where I'll find them) until after I've done an initial phase of reading a lot of bibliographies.

 # language requirements
+- none